 - I work on strengthening my core with back strengthening exercises and core stability (see video directly below).

-If you have managed to slip or bulge a disc, or if you suffer from other lower back pain conditions* and light exercise isn’t the answer, have you looked into 3D Spinal Decompression Devices?
+If you have managed to slip or bulge a disc, or if you suffer from other lower back pain conditions* and back strengthening exercises do not resolve your back pain issue, have you looked into 3D Spinal Decompression Devices?
 Spinal decompression, or spinal traction, can afford a rapid return to work, sports and an active lifestyle.
 Personally, I would always recommend trying spinal decompression before resorting to back surgery.
 Why?
 Because back surgery should only ever be a last resort, due to its inherent risk of complications.
 I had back surgery as a baby and for me it was the only option, and there were complications.
 That’s one of the reasons I cannot use spinal decompression to resolve my lower back pain – if you have pins in your back, it isn’t an option ;-).

 Always check with your GP, Consultant, Physio or Practitioner before resorting to any treatments!